SciPhi-of-n/Software-Engineering-II-Assignment-1-Student-Incentive-System/readme.md

 ```bash
 $ flask staff respond request_id response
 ```
-(Note: responses must be in double quotes or the command will not work)
+(Note: responses can be in double quotes or no quotes)